-Here’s how much cat asthma treatment costs in 2022 and some different factors that impact your expenses.
+Here’s how much cat asthma treatment costs and some different factors that impact your expenses.

 During an asthma attack, your cat’s breathing may suddenly become more rapid.
-It will try to take in air with its mouth open, with shallow and rapid breaths and abnormal movement in its abdomen.
+They will try to take in air with their mouth open, with shallow and rapid breaths and abnormal movement in their abdomen.
 There may also be a wheezing sound.

 Asthma can be severe, with attacks that rarely occur and don’t interfere with your cat’s quality of life or significant attacks that may be life-threatening.
 In severe or life-threatening attacks, the restriction of breathing can cause possibly deadly oxygen deprivation.
 This constitutes an emergency.

 No matter the severity, an asthma attack is distressing for your cat.
-It doesn’t know what’s happening and may experience fear or anxiety because it can’t breathe, and that’s not pleasant for anyone.
-Fortunately, you have options to manage your cat’s asthma and improve its quality of life.
+They don’t know what’s happening and may experience fear or anxiety because they can’t breathe, and that’s not pleasant for anyone.
+Fortunately, you have options to manage your cat’s asthma and improve their quality of life.

 How Much Does Cat Asthma Treatment Cost?

-Treatment options have a wide range, but corticosteroids like depo-medrol or prednisolone are that are inexpensive.
-Prednisolone is only around $0.27–0.29 per 1-milligram tablet and $0.16–0.17 per 1-milligram tablet, respectively, based on prices from 1800PetMeds.
+Treatment options have a wide range, but corticosteroids like depo-medrol or prednisolone that can be used to treat asthma are inexpensive.
+Prednisolone is only around $0.27–$0.29 per 10-milligram tablet and $0.16–$0.17 per 5-milligram tablet, respectively, based on prices from 1800PetMeds.